 Château Cos D'Estournel

-Château Cos d'Estournel is a wine estate covering 67 hectares, located in Saint-Estèphe in the Gironde department.
-Château Cos d'Estournel is classified among the Second Growths in the official 1855 Bordeaux wine classification.
-The vineyard's grape variety composition is 60% Cabernet Sauvignon, 40% Merlot, and a few percent of Cabernet Franc.
-The vines are spread across about thirty plots and have an average age of 35 years, planted in high density at 9,000 vines per hectare.
-Only plants over twenty years old are used for the first wine.
-Château Cos d'Estournel also produces a second wine called 'Les Pagodes de Cos', which comes in both red and white varieties.
+Château Cos d'Estournel is a 67-hectare wine estate located in Saint-Estèphe in Gironde.
+Château Cos d'Estournel is classified among the Second Classified Growths in the official 1855 Bordeaux wine classification.
+The vineyard's grape variety composition is 60% Cabernet Sauvignon, 40% Merlot and a few percent of Cabernet Franc.
+The vines are spread across thirty plots and have an average age of 35 years, planted in high density at 9,000 vines per hectare.
+Only plants over twenty years old will be used for the first wine.
+Château Cos d'Estournel also produces a second wine called 'Les Pagodes de Cos' which comes in both red and white varieties.

 Read more